thesofakillers/nlgoals/README.md

-# NLIRS

-Natural Language Interfaces to Address Reward Hacking in RL
+# Natural Language for Goal Misgeneralization

 ## Requirements and Setup